Wissenschaftliche Zeitschrift der Paedagogischen Hochschule Potsdam, 1966, Band 10 Nr. 3, S. 399-410

 which describes only the long-term exposure effect.

-The new blackening formula is to be proved using the "historical" measurements made by Kron.
+The new blackening formula enlarges Schwarzschild's blackening law extending it to a wide region of exposure times and replaces Kron's "catenaria-like reciprocity relations".
+The formula is proved using the "historical" measurements made by Kron.

 Comment − of the author in 2016:

 The manuscript of the article was submitted to the journal Wissenschaftliche Zeitschrift der Pädagogischen Hochschule Potsdam [quoted: Wiss.
 Z. Paed.
 Hochsch.
 Potsdam, 10, 3 (1966), 399-410] in order to secure the priority for the explanation of the Schwarzschild-effect as an outcome of the kinetic process of the step-like build-up of development centers in silver halide grains of the photographic emulsion.
 The article is a special excerpt of the author's doctoral thesis on double exposure effects, which was defended at the Pädagogische Hochschule Potsdam on November 19th, 1965.

 The 10 theses of the author's thesis are available in German.